 Center for Teaching Excellence Staff and Committee

-Jennifer Blue, Center for Teaching Excellence Faculty Teaching Associate, Physics.
+Jennifer Blue, Center for Teaching Excellence Faculty Teaching Associate; Physics.
 She teaches physics and astronomy to science majors and non-scientists alike.
-She also works with the graduate students as they teach laboratory courses.
-Her research is in physics education, in the areas of student skill and concept acquisition, laboratory courses, underrepresented students, and K-12 science education.
+She also teaches the core courses for the Certificate in College Teaching, including the GSTEP course.
+Her research is in physics education, focusing on finding opportunities for all students to learn.

-Milt Cox, Director, Lilly Conference on College Teaching, is Editor-in-Chief of the Journal on Excellence in College Teaching, and facilitates the Hesburgh Award-winning Teaching Scholars Faculty Learning Community.
-Milt also is project director of a FIPSE grant establishing faculty learning community programs on other campuses.
+Milt Cox, Director, Original Lilly Conference on College Teaching, is Editor-in-Chief of the Journal on Excellence in College Teaching and the Learning Communities Journal.
+He co-facilitates the Hesburgh Award-winning Alumni Teaching Scholars Faculty Learning Community for Early-Career Faculty.
+Milt has been project director of a FIPSE grant establishing FLC programs on other campuses, visiting over 100 in the U.S and internationally.
 He is recipient of the C. C. MacDuffee Award for distinguished service to Pi Mu Epsilon, the national mathematics honorary, and a certificate of special achievement from the Professional and Organizational Development Network in Higher Education in recognition and appreciation of notable contributions to the profession of faculty, instructional, and organizational development.
-He is the facilitator of the Alumni Teaching Scholars Community for Early-Career Faculty.

 Michael Todd Edwards, Center for Teaching Excellence Faculty Teaching Associate, Teacher Education.
 Todd teaches pre- and inservice mathematics teachers in the Department of Teacher Education and is an affiliate faculty member in the Department of Educational Leadership.
 As the co-editor of Contemporary Issues in Technology and Mathematics Teacher Education and the North American GeoGebra Journal, Dr. Edwards is deeply committed to content-focused writing as a vehicle for deepening student understanding of mathematics.